- Photo Credit: Wikimedia. CC. Richard Bartz

 As the only inhabited island of the Vestmannaeyjar Archipelago, residents share their home with Iceland’s largest puffin colony.
 This relationship has been temperamental over the years, but modern traditions see the locals helping puffins in need.

 Pufflings often need rescuing after their first attempt at flight fails.
 During early August to September, children stay out late to patrol the streets, shoebox in hand, in search of puffins hoping to be rescued.
 This tradition was the focus of Bruce McMillan’s photo diary for children, a book named ‘Nights of the Pufflings’ (1995).
+A blind rescue puffin called Mundi was also a subject for the 2019 children’s book ‘The Adventures of Mundi the Puffin’.

 You can reach the Westman Islands either by domestic flight from Reykjavik or by travelling on the ferry, Landeyjahöfn.
 Visitors are especially recommended to visit the Stórhöfði lookout, which promises excellent views of puffins.